 File Models

-File Models represent configuration files as TypeScript definitions, providing type safety and runtime enforcement throughout your codebase.
+File Models represent configuration files as TypeScript definitions using zod schemas.
+They provide type safety, runtime validation, and automatic enforcement of defaults and hardcoded values throughout your codebase.

 Supported Formats